emiyl/nxDumpMerger/README.md

 # nxDumpMerger
 Simple merger for Nintendo Switch dumped content, designed to merge dumps from nxdumptool.

+# Important
+The python script is writen in Python 3, use the "python3" command instead of "python" when use this program.
+Tkinter is bundled with a regular Python 3 install, so there's no need to install that.

 ## Supported filename formats

 - `file.ns0`, `file.ns1`, etc